kushaltirumala/airdrums/README.md

 # airdrums
 drum in the air with LeapMotion

-todo: integrate with customized grid to create more accurate sounds
+todo: todo integrate velocity measurements to change loudness of the resulting sound